 - Food: protein sources

-When people have allergies, a runny nose or watery eyes are common and easy to see.
-Cats are more likely to have excessive scratching, they may overgroom, lose their hair or have crusts and lumps.
+When people have allergies, symptoms such as a runny nose or watery eyes are common and easy to see.
+Cats are more likely to have excessive scratching, and they may overgroom, lose their hair or have crusts and lumps.

 Cats may exhibit miliary dermatitis, a feline condition where seed-sized crusts are distributed over the back of the cat.
 Secondary bacterial infections of the skin are common, as scratching and licking can contaminate the damaged skin barrier.